Docs

 How to implement repositories with JPA and Spring Data.

 Jakarta Persistence used to be called Java Persistence API, and is still often abbreviated JPA.
-It is a Java API for managing relational data in Java applications.
-Since it is an API, you can’t do much with JPA alone - you also need a JPA implementation.
-Hibernate is supported by Spring Boot out of the box and is therefore the implementation recommended for Vaadin applications.
+It’s a Java API for managing relational data in Java applications.
+Since it’s an API, you can’t do much with JPA alone — you also need a JPA implementation.
+Hibernate is supported by Spring Boot and is therefore the implementation recommended for Vaadin applications.

 The recommended way to implement JPA repositories is with Spring Data JPA.
-Spring Data JPA is a framework that aims to reduce the amount of boilerplate code needed to write JPA queries.
-It supports repositories out of the box.
+It’s a framework that aims to reduce the amount of boilerplate code needed to write JPA queries.
+And it supports repositories.
 As long as you stick to the conventions, you don’t have to write any infrastructure code yourself.

 Note

 This page describes how to build repositories with JPA in Vaadin applications.
 It assumes you have read the Repositories documentation page.
-It also assumes you are already familiar with both JPA and Spring Data.
-If you have not used them before, you should at least read the Accessing Data with JPA guide, and have a quick look at the Spring Data JPA documentation before continuing.
+It also assumes you’re already familiar with both JPA and Spring Data.
+If you haven’t used them, you should read the Accessing Data with JPA guide, and review the Spring Data JPA documentation before continuing.

 Project Setup